syncfusion-content/xamarin-docs/Xamarin/Calendar/Accessibility.md

 ![Century view AutomationId support in Xamarin.Forms Calendar](images/xamarin.forms-calendar-century-view.png)

 ## Keyboard Behavior
-`SfCalendar` supports selection in `MonthView` using keyboard interactions for the Xamarin.Forms.UWP platform.
-Keyboard interaction will not have any effect when the `SfCalendar.SelectionMode` is set to `SelectionMode.None` or `SelctionMode.MultiRangeSelection`.
+`SfCalendar` supports selection in `MonthView` using keyboard interactions.
+Keyboard interaction will not have any effect when the `SfCalendar.SelectionMode` is set to `SelectionMode.None` or `SelectionMode.MultiRangeSelection`.

+>**NOTE**
+Keyboard interaction is applicable only for UWP platform.

 <table>
 <tr>